 You've probably seen ads that tout the benefits of refinancing your home loan at a lower interest rate.
-But did you know that there other types of loans you can also refinance?
+But did you know there are other types of loans you can refinance?1

-In addition to refinancing home mortgages or home equity loans, you may also be able to refinance your:
+In addition to refinancing your mortgage or home equity loan, you can also refinance an auto loan or personal loan.

 There can be a number of benefits to refinancing your debt.

-- A lower interest rate may save you money.
-A credit score is one of the factors lenders may consider when qualifying an applicant for a loan and a significant improvement in your credit score may help you qualify for a lower interest rate.
-If your credit score and overall financial situation have improved significantly since you first took out your loans, you may now qualify for a lower interest rate on a new loan.
+A lower interest rate may save you money.
+A credit score is one of the factors lenders consider when qualifying an applicant for a loan.
+If your credit score and overall financial situation have improved since you first took out your loan, you may qualify for a lower interest rate.
 If you don't extend the term (length) of your loan, a lower interest rate may save you hundreds of dollars over the life of the loan.

-- Shortening the length of your loan may cut your total interest payments.
-If you refinance a loan and shorten the length of time you take to repay, you will also save money by paying less interest over the life of the loan.
+Shortening the length of your loan may cut your total interest payments.
+If you refinance a loan and shorten the length of time you take to repay it, you will save money by paying less interest over the life of the loan.

-- If your budget is too tight, you may be able to lower your monthly loan payments.
-If you're having real trouble making your monthly loan payments, you might consider refinancing the loan and extending the length of time you have to pay it off.
-This will lower your monthly payments, but you will pay more in interest in the long-term.
+If your budget is tight, you may be able to lower your monthly loan payments.
+If you're unable to make your monthly loan payments, you might consider refinancing to extend the length of time you have to pay it off.
+This will lower your monthly payments, but you will pay more in interest in the long term.
 Most financial advisors, however, suggest avoiding lengthening the term of your loan if at all possible.

 In most cases, the goal of refinancing your loan is to get a lower interest rate and save money over the life of the loan.
-Make sure that any new loan you consider helps you achieve that goal.
-If possible, continue to make your previous higher monthly payments and pay off your loan more quickly or put the money you save each month into your emergency savings fund.
+While everyone’s situation is different, take the time to review your goals and make sure that any new loan you consider helps you achieve it.